-I am constantly learning about the countryside, walking and camping, so I am happy to listen to constructive advice and undertake training and research.
+I am constantly learning about the countryside, walking and camping, so I am happy to listen to constructive advice and undertake training.
 I aim to walk and camp responsibly, leaving no trace.
 To develop my skills and build my confidence, I use cognitive therapy techniques to set myself targets and appraise my performance and decisions.

 In 2012, I began recording slideshows and videos of my walks to accompany this blog.
 All the resulting Rucksack Rosie videos are dedicated to anybody unable to do the walks for any reason.